-However, there are certain conditions under which the export of equipment or technology developed in the course of research, which includes certain technical and scientific data, either is prohibited under the export control laws and regulations or may requires a license for the transfer of the equipment, technology or technical information or data to be transferred outside the United States.
+However, there are certain conditions under which the export of equipment or technology developed in the course of research, either is prohibited under the export control laws and regulations or may requires a license for the transfer of the equipment, technology or technical information or data outside the United States.

-Export control issues are of particular concern in a research institution where the likelihood of foreign researchers may raise a concern of Deemed Exports .
+Export control issues are of particular concern in a research institution where the participation by foreign nationals in the research project may raise a concern of Deemed Exports .

-The primary federal agencies responsible for the management and control of exports are lsited below with links to their websites that explain their focus and jurisdiction:
+The primary federal agencies responsible for the management and control of exports are listed below with links to their websites that explain their focus and jurisdiction:

 Department of Commerce - Export Control Basics